 Great Forest has put together a detailed overview of various new and emerging food waste technologies that might be viable alternatives to the current practice of landfilling food waste.
 The guide – “New And Emerging Food Waste Recycling Technologies” – will help you make a decision about the type of technologies your business should be exploring, and what would work best for your needs.

 Should it be something you consider for your business?
 The answer is yes, especially if your business generates a large amount of food waste, such as hotels with food service outlets, restaurants, caterers, or buildings with cafeterias.
 Either way, you should consider implementing a compost program if you generate food waste.
 Technologies are an option not many generators may think of or are too quick to dismiss.
-See our guide to composting for businesses and organizations.
+See our guide to organics for businesses and organizations.

 The topic of food waste has been in the news recently as New York and other cities across the country begin to phase in regulations calling for the mandatory recycling of organic material.
 Dealing with food waste is the final frontier of recycling.
 It is one of the last few ways to make an impact on your waste management.